Herdmangct/HerSalary/README.md

 ## Introduction

-HerSalary is a Salary negotiation tool for women to negotiate their salary.
+HerSalary is a salary negotiation coach for women to help them get paid equally to men.
+This aligns with our goal of solving the UNs SGD 5: Gender Equality

 ## Tech Stack + Features